madeleinesc/madeleinesc/README.md

 # Hi there, I'm Madeleine! 👋

-## I'm a junior full stack web developer currently based in Adelaide, Australia. 👩‍💻
+## I'm a junior web developer currently based in Adelaide, Australia. 👩‍💻

 🌱 I am currently studying web devlopement through a coding bootcamp at the University of Adelaide.